conference-websites/SIGCOMM-2017/workshop-n2women.md

 N2Women will have a mentor/mentee program.
 We would like to extend mentoring throughout the week for the students who are staying for SIGCOMM.
 In this case, we are hoping to find mentors who can host mentees with similar research interests during the main SIGCOMM conference and workshops.
 If you are a SIGCOMM regular attendee and a senior researcher, please consider volunteering as a mentor.
 If you are interested in helping out, please email one of the mentoring session organizer.

+Please, see the list of the confirmed mentors so far:

+{% include committees.html committees=page.mentors %}

 ## Call for Posters

 Posters are solicited for research related to any aspect of networking and communications.
 All researchers in the networking and communications fields are welcome to submit their work for presentation at this workshop.
 Posters will not be published and can therefore be under submission to other conferences or workshops.
 Authors of accepted posters will be invited to present their work as part of a lightning presentations session.
 One poster will be selected to receive a Best Poster Award.